hamzaaeell/linkedin-scraper/README_basic_scraper.md

 - Company name
 - Company LinkedIn URL
 - Job posting URL (for unique identification)
+- Category and search title (for multi-category searches)

 This scraper is optimized for speed by skipping the time-consuming step of fetching individual job description pages.